jianweiCiou/com.17dame.connecttool_android/README.md

         payment-->>S: Complete purchase of SP Coin
     deactivate S

     S->>C: Return to App
 ```
 1. After selecting CurrencyCode, open the Recharge page.
+2. Call connectTool.set_purchase_notifyData: Set data to be brought back to App and Server.
+3. After Payment complete, host will call NotifyUrl automatically.
+4. If NotifyUrl & state are not set, only the results page.
-2. Confirming the purchase item, obtain authorization prime from the third-party payment.
+5. Confirming the purchase item, obtain authorization prime from the third-party payment.
-3. After verifying request, host will receive the prime code.
+6. After verifying request, host will receive the prime code.
-4. Bring spCoinItemPriceId into backend to generate tradeNo.
+7. Bring spCoinItemPriceId into backend to generate tradeNo.
-5. PayWithBindPrime brings prime and tradeNo to the backend and third-party payment, and opens the transaction page.
+8. PayWithBindPrime brings prime and tradeNo to the backend and third-party payment, and opens the transaction page.
-6. Bring back transaction results.
+9. Bring back transaction results.
-7. Return to App.
+10. Return to App.

 #### Currency Code
 | Code  | USD |TWD |CNY |JPY |KRW |VND |THB |MYR |SGD |